-- Atomic transition uninterruptable when started - Atomicity determines the abstraction level of the model - too big step may miss intermediate states that are relevant; - too small step may blow up the model unnecessarily. - Atomicity of transitions must consider concurrency - possible interleavings of transitions and interactions must be explicit.
+- Execution of a transition is atomic, i.e. uninterruptable once started. - Atomicity determines the abstraction level of the model - too big step may miss intermediate states that are relevant; - too small step may blow up the model unnecessarily. - Atomicity of transitions must also consider concurrency - possible interleavings of transitions and interactions must be explicit.